MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Subscribe-to-Notifications.md

 ![](../../media/pssymbol.png)You can use a Windows PowerShell command to complete these tasks and other related tasks, as follows:

--   For information about how to use Windows PowerShell to create a new subscription in [!INCLUDE[smshort](../../includes/smshort_md.md)], see [New\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225359).
+-   For information about how to use Windows PowerShell to create a new subscription in Service Manager, see [New\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225359).

--   For information about how to use Windows PowerShell to retrieve subscriptions that are configured in [!INCLUDE[smshort](../../includes/smshort_md.md)], see [Get\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225333).
+-   For information about how to use Windows PowerShell to retrieve subscriptions that are configured in Service Manager, see [Get\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225333).

--   For information about how to use Windows PowerShell to update subscription properties in [!INCLUDE[smshort](../../includes/smshort_md.md)], see [Update\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225388).
+-   For information about how to use Windows PowerShell to update subscription properties in Service Manager, see [Update\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225388).

--   For information about how to use Windows PowerShell to remove a subscription from [!INCLUDE[smshort](../../includes/smshort_md.md)], see [Remove\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225370).
+-   For information about how to use Windows PowerShell to remove a subscription from Service Manager, see [Remove\-SCSMSubscription](http://go.microsoft.com/fwlink/p/?LinkID=225370).